Learn about the importance of monitoring and more from a Patient Navigator

 - Early molecular response: The amount of the BCR-ABL1 gene in the body is less than or equal to (≤)10% at 3 months and 6 months after starting treatment.
 This means that no more than 1 out of every 10 cells has the BCR-ABL1 gene

 - Major molecular response (MMR): The amount of BCR-ABL1 in the body is ≤0.1%.
-This means that 1 out of every 1000 cells has the BCR-ABL1 gene
+This means that 1 out of every 1,000 cells or fewer has the BCR-ABL1 gene

 - What to ask your doctor: Discuss your PCR test results and record the percentage of BCR-ABL1 detected